-A child's school life is greatly enriched by a family that is well informed and active in school affairs.
+A child's school life is greatly enriched by a family that is well-informed and active in school affairs.
 We welcome parent involvement and encourage close ties between parents and the school.
-Early in the school year, parents are asked if they are interested in volunteering at the School as guest speakers, field trip organisers, mentors for the Grade 6 Exhibition, or readers in the Library.
-There are many ways in which parents can assist in the School.
+During the school year, parents have opportunities to volunteer at the school as guest speakers, field trip organisers, mentors for the Grade 6 Exhibition, or readers in the Library.
+There are many ways in which parents can assist in the school.